patniko/llm.lang/README.md

 5. **Parallel Reasoning**: Express multiple solution approaches simultaneously
 6. **Concept Manipulation**: Work with semantic embeddings and thought vectors

-## Contributing

-We welcome contributions to LLM.lang!
-See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on how to get started.

 ## License

 LLM.lang is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.